 - To apply for the exemption, original documents are needed including original AWB for air shipments to the destination agent at least 14 days prior to shipment arrival.

 - All original documents must be received by agent at least 14 days prior to arrival of the shipment.

-- The taxes on motor vehicles depend on the age, weight, power etc. and range from 8% to 46% cost, insurance and freight (CIF).
+- The taxes on motor vehicles depend on the age, weight, power, etc., and range approximately between 8% to 46% cost, insurance, and freight (CIF).

 - Pets are subject to inspection upon arrival.

 - Pets may enter as accompanied baggage or in cargo.

 - The following items may qualify for free import within the limits indicated:

 - Cigarettes (100), cigars (50), tobacco (1/2 lb.)

 - Perfume (a reasonable amount for personal use)